 What is FAFSA?

 The Free Application for Federal Student Aid (FAFSA) is used by colleges and scholarship organizations to determine eligibility for need-based federal financial aid including grants, work-study, and student loans.
 To qualify for financial aid and some merit scholarships, students are required to complete the FAFSA.
-The application opens on October 1 each year for both new and returning college students who plan to attend college in the fall semester of the following year.
+The application opens on October 1 for both new and returning college students who plan to attend college in the fall semester of the following year.
 Due to the new changes to the FAFSA application, the exact date it will open has not yet been released but is projected to open sometime in December.
 Students should complete the FAFSA as soon as possible.
 Be aware of individual college, state, and federal deadlines for FAFSA completion because financial aid funding is limited and given out on a first-come-first-served basis.

 Why should I complete the FAFSA?